tazlsucks/AutoServerRestart/README.md

 # AutoServerRestart
-simple plugin that restarts your server every 5 hours works with pretty much any bukkit server. or not. idk i barely tested it LOL!!
+simple plugin that restarts your server every 5 hours<br>
-(test project)
+works with pretty much any bukkit server. or not. idk i barely tested it LOL!!